d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ## Summary

-* In bidirectional recurrent neural networks, the hidden state for each time step is simultaneously determined by the data prior to and after the current timestep.
+* In bidirectional recurrent neural networks, the hidden state for each timestep is simultaneously determined by the data prior to and after the current timestep.
 * Bidirectional RNNs bear a striking resemblance with the forward-backward algorithm in graphical models.
 * Bidirectional RNNs are mostly useful for sequence embedding and the estimation of observations given bidirectional context.
 * Bidirectional RNNs are very costly to train due to long gradient chains.